jdhurwitz/pyfinder/README.md

 analyzing functions with loops and/or recursion.
 Specify a bound using the `max-iters` flag:

   - pyexz3 `--max-iters=42` FILE.py

+- **Bounding the runtime is another way of limiting the exploration when there are loops and/or recursion.
+Add the flag '-t' followed by a float value to specify the number of seconds to limit program runtime.
+For example, if you wanted to bound the runtime to 3 minutes:

+  - pyexz3 FILE.py -t 180

 - **Arguments to starting function**: by default, pyexz3 associates a symbolic integer (with initial value 0) for each parameter of the starting function.
 Import from